On the Optimization Landscape of Maximum Mean Discrepancy: Theoretical Results

 It easy to see that one solution is $a = t \cdot a^*$.
 Together with equation (\ref{eq:cov_eigans}) one can conclude that $t = \pm 1$.
 Moreover, $a=\pm a^*$ yields a zero loss, and because MMD is non-negative we also conclude that these are global minima.
 The origin $a=0$ is a trivial solution, and by placing zero in the Hessian (Lemma \ref{lemma:gausian-cov-hessian}) it is clearly a maxima.
 All the other $d-1$ eigenvectors are in the orthogonal hyperplane of $a^*$.
 Plugging $a \perp a^*$ into (\ref{eq:cov_eigans}) we get after some algebra:

 For $a\neq 0$ this leads to

-In the Supplementary Material we prove that (\ref{eq:cov_a_norm}) ensures ${a^*}^T H a^* < 0$.
+In the Supplementary Material we prove that (\ref{eq:cov_a_norm}) ensures ${a^*}^T H(a) a^* < 0$.
 Thus, $a^*$ is a descent direction and the orthogonal stationary points are not minima. \end{proof}

 The theorem proves that the landscape of MMD with unknown covariance is benign.
 Figure \ref{fig:gaussian_cov_bandwidths} illustrates this in a one dimensional setting.
-As before, it can be seen that there are no bad local minima, yet the gradient vanishes as we move further from $a^*$.\footnote{This happens for the case $\sigma^2=0.1$ for larger $a$ values.} If we assume that the true parameters lie within a ball of known radius then it is easy to bound $\norm[2]{\nabla^2 \MMD(a)}^2$ from above and use the results in \cite{lee2016gradient} to prove convergence of GD to $a^*$ (see Supplementary).
+As before, it can be seen that there are no bad local minima, yet the gradient vanishes as we move further from $a^*$.\footnote{This happens for the case $\sigma^2=0.1$ for larger $a$ values.}

+{In order to use the results from \cite{lee2016gradient}, we also need the loss to have a Lipschitz gradient.
+This indeed follows from Lemma \ref{lemma:cov_bounded} in the Supplementary, where we show that the eigenvalues of the MMD Hessian are upper bounded by a constant (namely, we upper bound $\norm[2]{\nabla^2 \MMD(a)}$), and therefore the gradient is Lipschitz.
+Thus we conclude that in this MMD case, GD will not converge to saddle points or bad local minima.}